alvarosf07/computer-science-DSA/3) Algorithms/2) Search Algorithms/3) Hash Search/README.md

 # 2. Hash Functions

-> Hash Functions are the mechanism that enables hash search.
+> A Hash Function is the mechanism that enables hash search.
 >
 > A Hash Function is a special function that takes the data to store as input, and outputs a random-looking number.
 That number is interpreted as the memory position the item will be stored at.